matihas70/RestaurantAPI/README.md

     }
 }
 ```
-Id has to be "0", it will get the right id in data base.
+Id has to be "0", it will get the right id in data base automatically.
+There is a trigger in data base which returns id given to the address.
+This id is set as a foreign key for the restaurant.
+- DELETE
+  - It has to be send id of wanted restaurant to remove. its taken from query "id".
+There is a trigger in data base which remove removed restaurant address.